Investigation & Analysis

 Fasting During Ashura

-Israel from Firaun.
+Israel from Pharaoh.
 The prophet then stated that the Muslims are more worthy of Musa than the Jews, thus commanded the Muslims to do so as well.

 This Hadith contradict with historical and theological facts.
 The first issue is that Jews typically commemorate or celebrate Moses saving the Children of Israel on Passover day according to the Torah itself, which is a feast day and NOT a fast day.
 Jews do not fast during Passover, and this is more like an Eid day for them.